JorgeArguello1999/SmartAttendence/README.md

 # SmartAttendance

-A system to track your attendance with your phone
+A system to track your attendance with your phone# SmartAttendence